mongodb/libmongocrypt-helper-ruby/README.maint.md

 crypto libraries (i.e. OpenSSL) or not.
 If `libmongocrypt` is not linked to the operating system's crypto libraries, a crypto implementation must be provided at runtime, which the Ruby MongoDB driver does.

-The advantage of not linking against the operating system's crypto libraries is that the `libmongocrypt.so` binary becomes portable across the various Linux distributions for example.
-The only requirement of `libmongocrypt.so` as packaged with libmongocrypt helper is the GLibC version that the system provides has to be at least the version that the shared library was built against.
-For this reason, the shared library is built in Docker using Debian 9.